deankoch/UYRW_data/markdown/helper_main.md

   # appear in `entries.list`.
   #
   # Existing CSV files are never modified unless `use.file` and `overwrite` are both TRUE.
 In this
-  # cse, if the CSV file does not already exist on disk it will be created.
+  # case if the CSV file does not already exist on disk it will be created.
 The default
   # `entries.list==NA`, combined with `overwrite=TRUE` and `use.file=TRUE` will overwrite the CSV
   # with a default placeholder - a table containing only a single row, which describes the CSV file
   # itself.